zikula-modules/Mediashare/docs/readme.txt

 =======

 From 2.1.1 to 2.1.2
-* Do a normal PostNuke module upgrade.
+* Do a normal Zikula module upgrade.

 From any version to 2.1.1
-* Do a normal PostNuke module upgrade.
+* Do a normal Zikula module upgrade.
 * Goto Mediashare's admin panel (the plugin section) and "scan for plugins".

 INSTALLATION
 ============
-Start the same way as width any other PostNuke module:
+Start the same way as width any other Zikula module:

-1) Copy the files into PostNuke's "modules" directory.
+1) Copy the files into Zikula's "modules" directory.

-2) Go to PostNuke's module admin page and regenerate the list.
+2) Go to Zikula's module admin page and regenerate the list.

 3) Install and activate the Mediashare module.